Jake Flake: Career

 Flake was a cattle rancher by profession, and he and three of his brothers raised the Beefmaster breed.

 After graduating from college, he returned to Snowflake and lived there until his election to the Arizona House of Representatives in 1996, after which he divided his time between Snowflake and Phoenix.
 Flake served a mission for his church among the Navajo in the state of Arizona.
 Previous to entering state politics, he served as president of the Snowflake Arizona Stake of The Church of Jesus Christ of Latter-day Saints.

 Personal life

 He married Mary Louise Skouson in 1959; they had 13 children and 53 (as of June 11, 2008) grandchildren.
 Mary Louise was an excellent musician who played French horn in the Silver Creek Symphony, as well as playing the solo piano part with that group on Gershwin’s Rhapsody in Blue.
 They were members of the Church of Jesus Christ of Latter-day Saints.
-He was an uncle to former U.S. Senator and U.S. Representative Jeff Flake.
+He was an uncle to U.S. Representative Jeff Flake, who would later become a U.S. Senator and U.S. Ambassador to Turkey.

 Flake died on the morning of June 8, 2008.
 He had been at home recovering from a horseback riding accident.
 He was succeeded in the Arizona Senate by Sylvia Allen.